yoshi486x/primely_package/README.md

 ## Getting Started
 <!-- TODO: Update below dates every time you commit!  -->
-**Update(April 18, 2020)**: Paycheck at where I work is published by a PDF file.
+**Update(May 18, 2020)**: Paycheck at where I work is published by a PDF file.
 Just reading them, might be enough for checking errors, but do you not want to see *trends* over time?

 This package can provide a json response where a series of paychecks are organized and stored in one file.
 Download and try putting your pdf file in the suggested folder where instructed below.